Crypto & IFRS 9: When Is It a Financial Instrument (and When Not) (2026)

 Crypto & IFRS 9: When Is It a Financial Instrument (and When Not)

-• Typical spot crypto (e.g. BTC) generally lacks a contractual right to cashoutside IFRS 9, accounted under IAS 38 (or IAS 2 for broker-traders).
+• Typical spot crypto such as BTC generally lacks a contractual right to cash, so it falls outside IFRS 9 and is accounted under IAS 38 (or IAS 2 for broker-traders).

-• Crypto derivatives (futures/options/certain swaps) and tokens with contractual cash/financial-asset rights can be in IFRS 9 scope (often FVPL).
+• Crypto derivatives (futures, options, certain swaps) and tokens carrying contractual cash or financial-asset rights can be in IFRS 9 scope, often at fair value through profit or loss.

-• Contractual substance, not the label "crypto", decides it.
+• Contractual substance decides it, not the label "crypto".

-• IFRS 9 (FVPL → profit or loss) vs IAS 38 (cost/revaluation, surplus → OCI) produce materially different statements.
+• IFRS 9 (FVPL through profit or loss) and IAS 38 (cost or revaluation, surplus to OCI) produce materially different statements.

-• Stablecoins with redemption/claim terms may shift the analysis — instrument-specific.
+• Stablecoins with redemption or claim terms may shift the analysis; it is instrument-specific.

-• Not the same as US GAAP (ASU 2023-08).
-Scope is a terms-specific auditor judgement.
-Not accounting advice.
+• This is not the same as US GAAP (ASU 2023-08).
+Scope is a terms-specific auditor judgement, and this is not accounting advice.

 Typical spot crypto: generally not IFRS 9